wundergraph/wundergraph/docs-website/src/pages/docs/wunderctl-reference/wunderctl-generate.md

 or you also do it on demand using `wunderctl generate`.

 {% callout type="warning" %}
-When you are using `EnvironmentVariable` in your configuration, please make sure that you are providing them for `wunderctl generate` command
-{% /callout %}

-{% callout type="warning" %}
 When you do not provide an options in `wundergraph.config.ts` and/or in `wundergraph.server.ts`.
 We will use [Default Environment Variables](/docs/architecture/wundergraph-conventions#wundergraph-default-environment-variables) to generate the config.